 At Coco Dental, we believe in a balanced approach to dental health.
 We know that completely avoiding sugar isn’t realistic (or fun!) for most people.
 That’s why we focus on education and prevention.
 Here’s what you can expect from us:

-1. Personalized advice: We’ll assess your individual risk factors and diet, and provide tailored recommendations.
+1. Personalised advice: We’ll assess your risk factors and diet and provide tailored recommendations.

 2. Preventive treatments: We offer treatments like fluoride applications and dental sealants to give your teeth extra protection.